laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![inspiration](inspiration.jpg)

+<p class="caption">Source: <a href="https://www.turbosquid.com/3d-models/cave-entrance-cave-entrance-3d-obj/672618" target="_blank" rel="noopener noreferrer">bemola from Turbosquid</a></p>

-But instead of the Nordic-like designs and runes, we'd make it demonic themed, to fit with the story of the ancient demons' caverns hidden beneath the cathedral that the corrupt church used for their nefarious purposes.
+But instead of these Nordic-like designs and runes, we'll make it demonic themed, to fit with the story of the ancient demons' caverns hidden beneath the cathedral that the corrupt church used for their nefarious purposes.

-And there's no way we're going to build something as big as this and only use it once, so we decided we'd make the 'theme' of it changeable.
+And there's no way we're going to build something as big as this and only use it once, so we decided to make the theme of it changeable.
 We'll do this by making the front parts of the arch and the pillars on each side removable.

 It will make more sense as we actually get into it, so let's get into it.